Surely you have been told the age-old “you can’t grow a beard faster, it’s all in the genetics” thing.

 3. Microneedle the Facial Hair Area Once Per Week

-The third big beard growth secret is called the Derma Roller, and it’s often done in conjunction with the minoxidil and the peppermint oil.
+The third big beard growth secret is using a derma roller on the beard, and it’s often done in conjunction with the minoxidil and the peppermint oil.

 The idea is quite simple.